uapasha/slamdata-docs/source/developers-guide-pending.rst

 of the card as the default.
 Let's create a **Table Card** to the right of this one so when the queries execute, we can see the results.

-* Click the right gripper.
+* Click the right grip.

 * Create a new **Show Table Card**